lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/strategy.md

     Strategy <|-- ConcreteStrategyB
 ```

-## Explanations

 The **Strategy** interface is implemented by all concrete strategies.
 It declares a method to execute a strategy.

 **Concrete Strategies** implement different variations of an algorithm.

 The **Context** (class that executes the algorithm) maintains a reference to one of the concrete strategies and communicates with this object only via the strategy interface.

-The context doesn’t know about concrete strategies.
+The context doesn't know about concrete strategies.
 It calls the execution method on the linked strategy object each time it needs to run the algorithm.

 The **client** (code that creates the context) is responsible for selecting an appropriate algorithm and passing it to the context.